 Accommodation On The Gibb River Road

 Also, some people would love to see all those beautiful gorges, but simply are not into camping at all.
-While I think it's more fun to rought it, you certainly don't have to.
+While I think it's more fun to rough it, you certainly don't have to.

-Here are your options if you want a real bed along the Gibb River Road.
-Listed in order from east to west, with either my first hand impressions, or with opinions from friends or readers.
+Here are your options if you want a real bed along the Gibb River Road, listed in order from east to west.

 El Questro Station

-Having said that, the land they own is beautiful.
-It is however huge, and you need to bring a lot of time (and money) to appreciate it.
+El Questro is, however, huge and you need to bring a lot of time (or money) to appreciate it.
 Most people do not have enough of either to fully appreciate what El Questro has to offer.

 Those who could afford to see El Questro in style loved it.
-However, take note of the price mentioned in the first review on this page, and then maybe check out the deals.
+If you like a bit of luxury, check the link above for prices and deals.
 You never know your luck...

 Return to top